sevensolutions/nomad-iis/website/docs/features/https.md

 ```

 :::caution
-This is usefull for testing HTTPS and *MUST NOT* be used in production.
+This is useful for testing HTTPS and *MUST NOT* be used in production.
 :::

 ## Useful Information